The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Why Do Random Forests Work Well?

-{\revise The proof of the theorem reveals an intrinsic connection between the Gini index and the recovery of the ranking.
-We analyze the deterministic output of the \emph{theoretical} random forests when the data size is infinite.
+where $k=\lceil \log_2 \frac{1}{\epsilon} \rceil$.} \end{theorem}} Since the error probability converges to zero exponentially in $T$, the predictive accuracy improves tremendously with data size.
+The proof of the theorem reveals an intrinsic connection between the Gini index and the recovery of the preference ranking.
+We analyze the deterministic output of the \emph{theoretical} random forest when the data size is infinite.
 It allows us to show that the theoretical Gini index leads to a sequence of splits consistent with the ranking, i.e., the ranking is recovered under the theoretical random forest.
-For example, if the first split is on product $i$, then the resulting theoretical Gini index is
+For example, if the first split is on product $i$, then the resulting theoretical Gini index is $(2-2^{2-2i})/3$.
 In other words, the first split would occur on product one under the theoretical random forest.
 Then we analyze the difference between empirical and theoretical Gini indices and bound the probability of incorrect splits using concentration inequalities.
-The recursive splits are analyzed using the union bound.}
+The recursive splits are analyzed using the union bound.

-The proof provides the following insight into why random forests may work well in practice: The Gini index criterion tends to find the products that are ranked high in the rankings because they create ``purer'' splits that lower Gini index.
+The proof provides the following insight into why random forests may work well in practice: The Gini index criterion tends to find the products that are ranked high in the rankings because they create ``purer'' splits that lower the Gini index.
 As a result, the topological structure of the decision trees trained in the random forest is likely to resemble that of the binary choice trees underlying the DCM generating the data.

-{\revise We also complement the results in Theorem \ref{thm:single tree} by additional numerical studies in Appendix \ref{sec:additional-numerical}.
-Numerically the result still holds when the training data is not uniform.
-We provide some examples showing that in the cases when random forests fail to recover the rankings exactly, the predicted probability is still quite accurate as random forests attempt to ``restructure'' the tree.
-Moreover, we demonstrate the insights that when the rank-based DCM consists of more than one rankings (customer segments), the random forest may output a tree that concatenates and merges multiple rankings.}
+Moreover, we also complement the results in Theorem \ref{thm:single tree} by additional numerical studies in Online Appendix \ref{sec:additional-numerical}.
+We numerically show the result still holds when the training data is not uniform.
+We also provide the insights for random forests when the rank-based DCM consists of more than one rankings.